brightpx/GridTwoSearch-Mendix/README.md

 - **One control per search field** — configure a list of search fields; each field filters one attribute or association of the Data grid 2 data source entity.
 - **Control types**
   - *Text box* — free-text `contains` search on String attributes; exact `equals` match on numeric attributes (Decimal, Integer, Long, AutoNumber).
   - *Combo box* — dropdown of selectable objects for association fields (options come from the field's **Options data source**), or Enum/Boolean value selection for attribute fields.
-Supports type-to-narrow with a display limit and a custom "all options" caption.
+Supports type-to-narrow with a display limit, a custom "all options" caption, and optional **lazy loading** (page-by-page loading while scrolling, for large option sets).
   - *Date picker* — native browser date input, or a text box following a custom format (e.g. `dd/MM/yyyy`) with a calendar picker overlay.
 Optional **range search** (Date from / Date to, inclusive calendar days).
   - *Select page* — opens a picker page and captures the picked object **without any database writes** (see [Select page setup](#select-page-setup)).
 - **Cascading combo boxes** — limit a child field's options to objects linked to the parent field's selection (e.g. Province → District → Subdistrict).